MMujtabaX/PageRank_Visualization/README.md

-# 🕸️ PageRank Spider - Web Crawler & Visualizer (Coursera Project)
+# 🕸️ PageRank Spider - Web Crawler & Visualizer

 This project implements a basic **web crawler**, **link extractor**, **PageRank calculator**, and **visualizer** using Python and SQLite.
 It is part of the **Capstone Project** from the [Python for Everybody](https://www.py4e.com/) specialization by **Dr. Charles Severance (Dr. Chuck)**.